kunalj101/python_intro_hackathon/chapter2.md

 *** =instructions

-- Store the length of
+- Store the length of squares_list to square_len
-- The colon (:) is significant and required.
-- The line after the colon must be indented.
-It is standard in Python to use four spaces for indenting.
 - All lines indented the same amount after the colon will be executed whenever the BOOLEAN_EXPRESSION is true.